Shi-chang/Shi-chang/README.md

 My name is Shichang Ye.
 I am a MSCS student at Northeastern University (expected to graduate in December 2023).

-I am energetic, efficient and have a strong sense of responsibility and ownership.
-When working on group projects, I am always one of the most reliable members and I enjoy the role.
-I look forward to working with you.
+As a person who is energetic, and efficient and has a strong sense of responsibility and ownership, I am always one of the most reliable members when working with a group of people.
+I am interested in software development jobs.

 ### 2. My skillsets
 Here is a list of my skillsets: